MurphyPone/murphypone.github.io/src/content/voyager.md

 | $\mathscr S_1$ | $1$ | 1 | $1/2000$ |
 | $\mathscr S_2$ | $1/2$ | $1/\sqrt{2}$ | $1/100$ |

 Thus, $\mathscr S_2$ is twenty-times _more susceptible_ to error because of the reduced strength of energy per bit, meaning that the receiver will have more difficulty correctly measuring which codeword is being transmitted.
-However, the redundancies which the Golay Code introduces allow for guaranteed recovery of the complete message, whereas one in two thousand bits in our pure stream of data from $\mathscr S_1$ are simply lost forever.
+However, the redundancies which the Golay Code introduces allow for guaranteed recovery of the complete message, whereas one in two thousand bits in our pure stream of data from $\mathscr S_1$ are simply lost forever like the Bitcoin I mined on the family computer ten years ago.

 ### The Hadamard Code